qiyitang71/compiler-bug-impact/README.md

 cd /home/user42/compiler-bug-impact/scripts/chroot
 ./chroot.sh
 `
 ### Analyse the impact of the 45 selected bugs on our selection of 309 Debian apps

-We have collected the logs of building the apps in /home/user42/compiler-bug-impact/data/Build_Logs and the logs of computing the different functions in /home/user42/compiler-bug-impact/data/Function_Logs.
+We have collected the logs of building the apps in `/home/user42/compiler-bug-impact/data/Build_Logs` and the logs of computing the different functions in `/home/user42/compiler-bug-impact/data/Function_Logs`.

-The /home/user42/compiler-bug-impact/scripts folder contains an analyse-bug.sh script that analyses the impact a specified bug on our selection of 309 Debian apps.
-The list of 309 Debian apps is in /home/user42/compiler-bug-impact/scripts/build/tasks-full.json.
-Note that the bug has to be one of our 45 selected bugs listed in /home/user42/compiler-bug-impact/scripts/bug_list.
+The `/home/user42/compiler-bug-impact/scripts` folder contains an `analyse-bug.sh` script which analyses the impact a specified bug on our selection of 309 Debian apps.
+The list of 309 Debian apps is in `/home/user42/compiler-bug-impact/scripts/build/tasks-full.json`.
+Note that the bug has to be one of our 45 selected bugs listed in `/home/user42/compiler-bug-impact/scripts/bug_list`.

 ```
 ./analyse-bug.sh $bug_id